Anthony Hoskins: Senior command

 Promoted to rear admiral on 15 June 1879, Hoskins became Junior Naval Lord in May 1880 but was despatched to the Mediterranean in 1882 where he acted as Second-in-Command of the Fleet at the bombardment of Alexandria in July 1882 during the Anglo-Egyptian War.
 Having been advanced to Knight Commander of the Order of the Bath on 17 November 1882, Hoskins became Admiral Superintendent of Naval Reserves later that month.
 For his service during the Anglo-Egyptian War he was appointed to the Turkish Order of the Medjidie, Second Class on 12 January 1883.

 Promoted to vice admiral on 1 June 1885, Hoskins went on to be Second Naval Lord in July 1885 and Commander-in-Chief, Mediterranean Fleet, hoisting his flag in the battleship HMS Camperdown, in March 1889.
 For his work in the Mediterranean he was advanced to Order of the Medjidie, First Class on 7 November 1889.

 Promoted to full admiral on 20 June 1891, Hoskins became First Naval Lord in September 1891.
 As First Naval Lord he took a relaxed view of the size of the Fleet and did not see the need for a large shipbuilding effort on the scale envisaged by some of his colleagues such as Admiral Sir Frederick Richards and Admiral Sir John Fisher who were concerned about French and German naval expansion.
 He was advanced to Knight Grand Cross of the Order of the Bath on his retirement on 17 November 1893.

 Hoskins died at Pleystons Capel near Dorking on 21 June 1901 and is buried at North Perrott in Somerset.

 Family

 In 1865 Hoskins married Dorothea Ann Eliza Robinson, daughter of Sir George Stamp Robinson, 7th Baronet.
 Lady Hoskins died shortly after her husband, on 7 October 1901, aged 62.
-The couple had no children.
+The couple had an adopted daughter Murial May Hoskins, who married in 1903 George Frederick Rooper, eldest son of George Rooper, of Nascott House, Watford.